Financial-Times/n-gage/README.md

 ## Migrating from n.Makefile to n-gage

-⚠️ **Don't blindly copy-paste these commands.** It won't work like that because each repository is a unique smowflake.
+⚠️ **Don't blindly copy-paste these commands.** It won't work like that because each repository is unique.

  - [ ] get your repository in a nice clean state